sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 "errors": [
   {
     "code": 150,
-    "message": "Invalid number of dimensions in the key parameter", "wsCustomErrorCode": 39272
+    "title": "Invalid number of dimensions in the key parameter", "wsCustomErrorCode": 39272
   }
 ]